andyheyns93/my-cqrs-app/README.md

 by sending an 'ASPNETCORE_ENVIRONMENT=Docker' environment variable to the api container, this container will load the 'appsettings.Docker.json' file.
 This will set the HostName for RabbitMq from 'localhost' to 'rabbitmq' which is specified in the docker-compose.yml file.

+Same goes for the sql server hostnames and ports.
 ```